DoctorDavinci/OrX_ITAOT/README.md

 In the release download (.zip file from the OrX releases section on GitHub) you will find a GameData directory (GameData/OrX)

-Copy the GameData/OrX directory and it's contents to your KSP's GameData directory
+Copy the OrX directory and it's contents to your KSP's GameData directory